 Has your country taken the necessary measures, in accordance with domestic law, to provide for sanctions in cases of violation of the obligations set forth in article 11, para.
-3 (article 11 para.
+3 of the Protocol (article 11 para.
 4)?

 Yes Yes, in part No